Transforming the Mental Health Referral System through AI

 03.2025 – 08.2025 @TU Delft · Master Thesis

-This thesis investigates how AI can be strategically integrated into the fragmented Dutch mental healthcare referral system to address persistent systemic challenges, including inefficiencies, repeated referral loops, and fragmented coordination.
+This project investigates how AI can be strategically integrated into the fragmented Dutch mental healthcare referral system to address persistent systemic challenges, including inefficiencies, repeated referral loops, and fragmented coordination.
 Employing a multi-method, design-led approach, the research identified three core problem themes and developed a three-horizon transformation roadmap.

 System context and bottlenecks